Professor Angelique Richardson

 Examiners: Professor Roger Ebbatson, Lancaster University, and Dr Paul Young, University of Exeter.

-Dr Claire Furlong (2015) (AHRC-funded), Science, Medicine and Authority in Popular Periodicals, 1832-50; now Associate Lecturer, Bath Spa University
+Dr Claire Furlong (2015) (AHRC-funded), Science, Medicine and Authority in Popular Periodicals, 1832-50; Associate Lecturer, Bath Spa University; now, Impact Manager, University of the West of England

 Examiners: Professor Sally Shuttleworth, University of Oxford, and Professor Staffan Müller-Wille, College of Social Sciences and International Studies, University of Exeter